 You know those moments in life that truly test your character?
 The moments you never see coming but suddenly you are faced with a choice. . .RISE or RUN.

 That moment when a friend sends a text in a group chat, calling out an emergency. . . are you the person who will jump into action and help or do you kinda hold back and see if someone else in the group will be the cream and rise to the occasion?
-Or those feats of strength when a mother will lift a car off her injured child.

 As many of you know, I was plopped right smack into a test of my character this week when DC was injured on the ski slopes.
 I don’t know if you are like me but being a caregiver and dealing with medical stuff is so not my thing.
 We all have our gifts in life, I am fully aware that injury, blood, broken bones is not where my gifts lie.